vakhramoff/Angular-Utils/projects/angular-utils/README.md

 ---

+**This version of the library is developed using Angular 14.
+Consider using 0.4.0 for older versions of Angular!**

 This library contains utils for Angular projects.

 Type in a console to install:

 ```
 npm i @vakhramoff/angular-utils
 // in case of yarn